HaseebAsad/OptionsProject/index.md

-## Welcome to GitHub Pages
+## Welcome to my options tool.

-You can use the [editor on GitHub](https://github.com/HaseebAsad/OptionsProject/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+This website will describe my process during the construction of my options tool with the relevant source code at each stage.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.